karatashev/Dota2-laptop-version/README.md

 - laptop version:  https://dota2-laptop-version.netlify.app/
 - mobile verison:  https://dota2-mobile-version.netlify.app/

+I deployed the site separately becouse i didn't want to have hamburger menu on the laptop-version and im using only CSS

 Very cool website that i made while practicing HTML, CSS, Flexbox, Grid.
 There is also a mobile version with Hamburger Menu only made with CSS.